exa18/shell-scripting/linux/mailclean/README.md

 **scan** (domain) (days) (size)
 -- checks how many GB saved with given days and size

+**datefix** (domain)
+-- fix modification date to inside delivery instead current which was taken after copy

 **help** (domain or "*") (days > 6) (size > 1)
 -- show help and check settings